The-Animonculory/Modding-Resources/DynDOLOD.md

 ![alt text](https://raw.githubusercontent.com/The-Animonculory/Modding-Resources/main/Images/DynDOLOD/xLodGenSettings.webp)

 Right click in the `Worldspace` area and press `Select All`.
 Ensure that only Terrain Lod is selected and then apply your Lod settings.
-I use custom lod settings for Lod4 to Lod16 which deliver the best performance to quality ratio.
+I use custom lod settings for Lod4 to Lod16 which deliver the best performance to quality ratio [which can be found here](https://github.com/chri3i/Performance-LODs-for-SkyrimSE).
 For Lod32, you **must** use the ACMOS settings which are shown in the picture below:

 ![alt text](https://raw.githubusercontent.com/The-Animonculory/Modding-Resources/main/Images/DynDOLOD/ACMOSxLodSettings.webp)